thycotic/privman-docs/pm-intro/least-privilege.md

 Privilege Manager's toolset is two-fold.
 First, Local Security discovers all accounts that exist on endpoints and allows Privilege Manager Administrators to control the exact membership of every local group.
 This will ensure the correct admin and root accounts are permanently set.
 Additionally, credentials will be controlled by enforcing password rotation on those accounts.

 Second, Application Control allows Privilege Manager administrators to manage application activity on endpoint machines.
-Applications that require admin rights or root access can be automatically elevated, allowed applications are whitelisted, and malicious applications are blocked.
+Applications that require admin rights or root access can be automatically elevated, allowed applications are allow listed, and malicious applications are blocked.

 In other words, tailoring a robust, role-based Application Control system is key to keeping your organization's employees working both securely and effectively, without notable disruptions.
 But managing local administrator and root accounts through Local Security is arguably the fastest way to lock down your network from malicious endpoint attacks that exploit administrator access.